- Trouble falling or staying asleep?

 Over the years, I have slowly traded in my false belief that I needed a certain number of hours of sleep to be fully functional for the understanding that less sleep isn’t always a bad thing, especially if in that shorter period of time I can get better quality sleep.
 I do this by processing my own daytime emotions in addition to working with those that have been empathically absorbed.

 If I am distracted by the past (mine or that of others), I’m inviting grief.
 If I’m distracted by the future (mine or that of others), I am inviting anxiousness.
 If I process well, I can focus on the present.
 Just the knowing that quality is the goal and can be reached by becoming more present, I can thrive on as little as 5 hours of sleep a night if needed.
-Similarly, I’ve found that when I’m well rested and in the flow, I can eat 1 or 4 meals a day, and still thrive in every way.
 Knowing this alleviates any "I need to get X number of hours of sleep" or any self-criticism if sleep isn't happening.
 As a result, I can fall asleep easily and quickly, partly because there is less pressure on myself to sleep in a certain way or a certain number of hours.

 If you are sleeping next to someone who snores or tosses and turns a lot, obviously your own sleep will be affected.
 Let’s take that one step further and discuss the metaphysical equivalent of sleeping next to the snoremaster.

 If you spend much of your day a “Walking sponge” odds are high you’ll do so at night as well.
 So if you are sleeping next to someone who is anxious, worried, angry, grieving or frustrated and you are an HSP or Empath, do I need to finish this sentence?
-Similarly, for those that are sensitive enough, the turmoil of the neighbors or even much larger communities can become a burden as well.
+Similarly, for those that are sensitive enough, the turmoil of the neighbors or even much larger communities—all the way up to the whole world—obviously can become a burden as well.